corelight/ecs-mapping/readme.md

   Change the values of the index_patterns fields according to your environment and execute the request.
 6. Copy the contents of the corelight_general_pipeline file from the ecs-mapping repository into the Kibana console and execute the request.
   This command maps the ECS datasets to the appropriate Corelight mapping file.
 7. One at a time, copy the contents of each pipeline file (corelight_*_pipeline) into the Kibana console and execute the request.
    These commands install each pipeline to your environment.
 8. Configure your Corelight Sensor to send events to the new Elasticsearch index.
+9. Load the elasticsearch index templates from the [Corelight ECS Elasticsearch Templates](https://github.com/corelight/ecs-templates) repository.
+Make sure to use the templates from within the "ingest_pipelines" folder as well.

  In this version both reduced and non reduced logs are in the same pipeline